From Scotland's Young People

 Please get in touch with a brief summary of your story by emailing email@example.com, and a staff member will get back in touch to discuss how best to platform your story.
 Then, we will support you to produce a blog or short video to share your story, which will be published either anonymously or with your name.
 Alternatively, we’d be happy to set up a telephone interview to enable you to share your story in that way.

 Those who choose to share their story will be rewarded with a £25 Amazon Voucher.
-The deadline for expressing your interest to share your story is Friday 16th October 9am, with the aim of producing your stories by 13th November.
+This is an ongoing opportunity, with no set deadline.